Thursday, September 5, 2024

 "kicks up some seriously rootsy dust" --Tinnitist

-QCR is home to the songwriting of Marlon Hurt, which Divide and Conquer has called “the gospel of real life shit.”
-Marlon is originally from Atlanta, Georgia, now living in Queens, NYC, and his songwriting mirrors this meeting of worlds: blues riffs mix with pop hooks; sugary lyrics blend with meatier poetry.
-Together with ShakarJoshHopeKatieMarcel, and Luke, the band delivers soulful, rhythm-infused Americana designed to make bodies get up and move.
+QCR is home to the songwriting of Marlon Hurt, which Divide and Conquer has called “like the gospel of real life shit.”
+Marlon is originally from Atlanta, Georgia, now living in Queens, NYC, and his songwriting mirrors this meeting of worlds: blues riffs and pop melodies; hooks and poetry.
+All together, the band delivers soulful, rhythm-infused Americana designed to make bodies get up and move.

 The self-titled album currently being released, “Queens County Roots,” will be QCR’s fourth studio effort.
 As Marlon says, “I grew up down South, and I still listen to a lot of blues, and a lot of the themes and imagery touch something way down deep in me.
 ‘Bad luck and trouble’ and that kind of thing, you know?
 Those themes are specific and universal at the same time.
 And that’s the feeling that inspired all of these songs” (Music Matters Media).
 QCR’s playful take on established styles has led some critics to declare them one of the best emerging bands (Indie Spoonful; Please Pass the Indie).